MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-data-eraser.md

 3.
    :::image type="content" source="images/it-toolkit-certificate-details.png" alt-text="Screenshot of Certificate details.":::

-4. Under Additional Details, input the Media Source.
+4. Under **Additional Details**, input the Media Source.
 Use the Asset tag if available.
 Or you can use the Serial number or System UUID, as listed in the Surface UEFI menu on the wiped device.
 Optionally, you can add custom fields by clicking **+ Add custom field** if more information is necessary.
 5. When all the relevant details are entered, select **Next** to proceed to the certificate creation process.
 6. Review the certificate details and select **Generate**.